Arizona State Route 505: Initial planning

 In 2003, the Maricopa Association of Governments (MAG) released the "Southeast Maricopa / Northern Pinal County Area Transportation Study", which was set to identify corridors to build a regional freeway network in Pinal County, which was set to experience massive population growth in the coming decades.
-Five corridors were identified, the Apache Junction-Coolidge Corridor, a north-south freeway from US-60 to I-10, the Williams Gateway Corridor, a east-west freeway running from Loop 202 to US-60, which is now modern day SR 24, the East Valley Corridor, a east-west freeway from I-10 to the US-60/SR-79 Junction, the Price Freeway Connection, a southern extension of Loop 101 to Interstate 10, and the US-60 Extension, a eastern extension of US-60 to SR-79.)
+Five corridors were identified, the Apache Junction-Coolidge Corridor, a north–south freeway from US 60 at its then planned Gold Canyon realignmen as identified in the US 60 Extension Corridor, to I-10, the Williams Gateway Corridor, an east–west freeway running from Loop 202 to US 60, which is now modern day SR 24, the East Valley Corridor, an east–west freeway from I-10 to the US 60/SR 79 junction, the Price Freeway Connection, a southern extension of Loop 101 to I-10, and the US 60 Extension, an eastern extension of US 60 to SR 79.

 In 2006, the Pinal County Corridors Definition Study took place, further finalizing various freeways in Pinal County, per the request of the state legislature.
 The Loop 101 extension was removed entirely, and the Apache Junction-Coolidge Corridor and the East Valley Corridor, were combined to form the Pinal North-South Corridor.
-(The Williams Gateway and US-60 Extension Corridors were also finalized in this study.)
+(The Williams Gateway and US 60 Extension Corridors were also finalized in this study.)
 Funding was also set aside for the environmental studies for these three freeways.

-In April of 2009, ADOT would launch the Pinal North-South Study, an environmental study to further proceed the freeways progress, funded by the previously mentioned set aside funding.
-That October, in response to a projected budget shortfall of $6.6 billion brought on by the Great Recession, MAG voted to modify its Regional Transportation Plan by suspending funding to numerous projects, including all three of the freeways in Pinal County.
+In April 2009, ADOT launched the Pinal North-South Study, an environmental study to further proceed with the freeway's progress, funded by the previously mentioned set-aside funding.
+That October, in response to a projected budget shortfall of $6.6 billion brought on by the Great Recession, MAG voted to modify its regional transportation plan by suspending funding to numerous projects, including all three of the freeways in Pinal County.